apple/darwin-xnu/README.md

 ## Building KernelCaches

-To test the xnu kernel, you need to build a `kernelcache` that links the kexts and kernel together into a single bootable image.
+To test the xnu kernel, you need to build a `kernelcache` which links the kernel extensions and kernel together into a single, bootable image.
 To build a `kernelcache` you can use the following mechanisms:

 - **Using automatic `kernelcache` generation with `kextd`**

     The `kextd` daemon keeps watching for changing in `/System/Library/Extensions` directory.
-    So you can setup new kernel as
+You can set up a new kernel with:
     ```sh
     $ cp BUILD/obj/DEVELOPMENT/X86_64/kernel.development /System/Library/Kernels/
     $ touch /System/Library/Extensions